Dr. Paul Grutter

 Dr. Grutter performs procedures from the common rotator cuff repair to complex revision total shoulder replacements and revision ACL reconstructions using arthroscopic or minimally invasive techniques, providing the shortest recovery times and best possible outcomes.
 He continues to be active in research on Shoulder surgery with publications in the American Journal of Sports Medicine in 2010 and two publications in the Journal of Shoulder and Elbow Surgery in 2011.

-After completing ten years of post-graduate medical education and four years of military service, Dr. Grutter was drawn to the Nashville area primarily due to its strong family values.
-He resides in Gallatin, TN with his wife Tracy and their two boys.
-In his free time he enjoys playing with his children, working on his antique Jeep, which he has had since he was 16 years old, and making furniture.
-Dr. Grutter also enjoys sports including water and snow skiing as well as boating..
+Dr. Grutter resides in Gallatin, TN with his two boys.
+In his free time he enjoys time with family, working on his antique Jeep, which he has had since he was 16 years old, and making furniture.
+Dr. Grutter also enjoys sports including water and snow skiing as well as boating.

 Welcome to our website, and thank you for visiting.
 Please feel free to contact us with any comments or questions.